oneapi-src/oneAPI-samples/DirectProgramming/DPC++/StructuredGrids/particle-diffusion/README.md

-# `Water Molecule Diffusion` Sample
+﻿# `Water Molecule Diffusion` Sample
-motionsim: Intel® oneAPI DPC++ Language Basics Using a Monte Carlo Simulation
+Motionsim: Intel® oneAPI DPC++ Language Basics Using a Monte Carlo Simulation

 This code sample implements a simple example of a Monte Carlo simulation of water molecules' diffusion in tissue.
 This kind of computational experiment can be used to simulate the acquisition of a diffusion signal for dMRI.